 Some entrepreneurs may feel secure that their personal financial planning efforts are adequate, but in too many cases the business owner has prepared for his/her personal retirement, but not the retirement of his/her business.
 Exiting the business, if not adequately prepared for, offers to many unwelcome surprises made worse by shocking and often unnecessary tax bills.

-When asked on how they plan to fund retirement most business owners answer that the sale of their business will fund the vast majority of their retirement needs.
-When the onion is pealed back, too often we find that the business owner is an expert on how to build a business, but a complete neophyte on how to exit it.
+When asked how they plan to fund retirement most business owners answer that the sale of their business will fund the vast majority of their retirement needs.
+When the onion is peeled back, too often we find that the business owner is an expert on how to build a business, but a complete neophyte on how to exit it.
 Canadian business owners still believe that the buyer of their enterprise will buy the shares of the corporation.
-Therefore many still believe that they, and their family members, will all be entitled to a $ 500,000 lifetime capital gains exemption for the sale of shares of a Qualifying Canadian Small Business corporation.
+Therefore many still believe that they, and their family members, will all be entitled to a $ 500,000-lifetime capital gains exemption for the sale of shares of a Qualifying Canadian Small Business corporation.

 Let’s look at our previously mentioned case.
 How can the business owners facing a $3,000,000 asset sale utilize an RCA to reduce overall taxation?
 Before any structure can be implemented the contributions that the company is going to make to the plan must be “reasonable” in the eyes of CRA.
 A recent tax ruling from CRA stated that using an Actuarial Valuation goes a long way to establishing reasonableness.
-In our case we were able to use $120,000 as the income average over a thirty year employment history to establish the limit for contribution at $3,010,000 for our two business owners.
-This meant that virtually all of the proceeds of sale could be contributed to the RCA.
+In our case, we were able to use $120,000 as of the income average over a thirty-year employment history to establish the limit for a contribution at $3,010,000 for our two business owners.
+This meant that virtually all of the proceeds of the sale could be contributed to the RCA.
 The immediate tax due on the sale had thus been postponed.

 What happens next?
 The RCA must be established.
 The plan itself is a trust which will receive one half of the total contribution, or in this case $1,500,000.
 The remaining $1,500,000 will be held by CRA in a Refundable Tax Account (RTA) which, in expected government style, pays no interest.
 The trust is responsible for filing an annual return to show deposits, withdrawals and investment returns.
-While there are no formal rules on what an RCA may invest in, we do know from recent CRA opinions that the investments should be of an arms length nature.
+While there are no formal rules on what an RCA may invest in, we do know from recent CRA opinions that the investments should be of an arms-length nature.
 All investment returns, regardless of their nature, are subject to an annual refundable tax of 50% of the return.
-The RCA trustees are therefore wise to seek a tax efficient investment strategy which is predicated on stable and conservative pension like returns.
+The RCA trustees are therefore wise to seek a tax-efficient investment strategy that is predicated on stable and conservative pension-like returns.
 Frequently permanent life insurance and corporate class funds are used to achieve these investment requirements.

 What does the RCA provide?
-Well, through postponement of the initial tax our RCA beneficiaries have made flexibility their ally and created a vehicle which should reduce their overall tax burden.
-By avoiding the one time large payment of tax they are now able to parcel out that lump sum into smaller payments, the result being lower overall taxes paid.
-There are no rules on withdrawals from an RCA, and as such Mom and Dad can each take a payment, or not, when they want to.
+Well, through postponement of the initial tax our RCA beneficiaries have made flexibility their ally and created a vehicle that should reduce their overall tax burden.
+By avoiding the one-time large payment of tax they are now able to parcel out that lump sum into smaller payments, the result being lower overall taxes paid.
+There are no rules on withdrawals from an RCA, and as such Mom and Dad can each take a payment, or not when they want to.

 The income needs of business owners will determine the investments owned by the RCA.
-If the individuals do not require income from the RCA immediately after sale, and have an estate or other insurance need, they could consider using an insured RCA.
-In that case a permanent life insurance contract is used as the investment, and as such all growth in the cash value of the insurance policy is shielded from Refundable Tax.
+If the individuals do not require income from the RCA immediately after-sale and have an estate or other insurance need, they could consider using an insured RCA.
+In that case, a permanent life insurance contract is used as the investment, and as such, all growth in the cash value of the insurance policy is shielded from Refundable Tax.
 Ten years later our retired business owners have a significantly larger asset pool to draw upon.
-The pure insurance component of the policy should be owned by their holding company pursuant to a professionally drafter Shared Ownership Agreement.
-This will allow for the payment of a death benefit to be received tax free by the corporation and paid out to the shareholders, or their beneficiary’s tax free.
-To otherwise hold the entire policy in the RCA would result in a substantial payment that would otherwise be tax free, being rendered taxable as it had to be paid out through the RCA trust.
+The pure insurance component of the policy should be owned by their holding company pursuant to a professional drafter Shared Ownership Agreement.
+This will allow for the payment of a death benefit to be received tax-free by the corporation and paid out to the shareholders, or their beneficiary’s tax-free.
+To otherwise hold the entire policy in the RCA would result in a substantial payment that would otherwise be tax-free, being rendered taxable as it had to be paid out through the RCA trust.